Last Updated on: 26th September 2024, 03:52 pm

 It is important to note that this type of toothpaste does not whiten teeth.
 It serves to eliminate superficial stains but does not act on internal stains.

-Studies that have been carried out on the effects of activated carbon on oral health, especially about dental whitening; indicate that this element acts as an absorbent agent to eliminate the particles that cause stains.
+Studies that have been carried out on the effects, is charcoal toothpaste safe for oral health? especially in relation to dental whitening; they indicate that this element acts as an absorbent agent to eliminate the particles that cause stains.

-They warn that it has been observed that toothpaste with activated carbon does not have the amount of fluoride recommended by the American Dental Association (ADA) to protect teeth against cavities, a deficiency that does not make it suitable for oral health and in the long run, it represents a risk.
+They warn that it has been observed that toothpastes with activated carbon do not have the amount of fluoride recommended by the American Dental Association (ADA) to protect teeth against cavities, a deficiency that does not make it suitable for oral health and in the long run, it represents a risk.

 In addition, there is no verified, reliable information on the effects that activated carbon can have on the materials used in some dental restorations, such as crowns and white fillings.